 Introduces various aspects of computing, including algorithm design, programming, and computer applications.
-Considers problemsolving techniques applicable to any discipline.
+Considers problem-solving techniques applicable to any discipline.

-CSCI 153 Introduction to Programming using C++ I
+CSCI 153 Introduction to Programming I

-Introduces the concepts of program development using the C++ programming language.
-This course focuses on an introduction to C++, simple variables and control structures, and on an introduction to object concepts.
+Introduces the concepts of program development using a contemporary programming language.
+This course focuses on an introduction to simple variables and control structures, and on an introduction to object-oriented concepts.